 First-degree threatening is most often treated as a Class D felony with the same maximum penalties.
 If the first-degree offense takes places on school property or property in use by a school, then it will be treated as a Class C felony with a one-year minimum prison sentence up to a maximum of ten years and a maximum fine of up to $10,000.

-Greenwich threatening lawyers have seen when courts often establish a restraining order or protective order to protect the person who complained of the threatening behavior.
+Attorneys in Greenwich have seen when courts often establish a restraining order or protective order to protect the person who complained of the threatening behavior.
 It can be difficult to understand the terms of such orders, and violating them becomes a very serious additional offense.

 Contact a Greenwich Threatening Attorney

 Although the potential penalties are severe, it is possible to successfully fight a threatening charge.
 In particular, evidence can be introduced to show that an individual did not act with the intent or reckless disregard needed for the conduct to become a criminal offense.
 The sooner a Greenwich threatening lawyer begins to work on a threatening case, the easier it is to collect and preserve evidence.
 Contact our dedicated legal team today to schedule a consultation.